-Unsuccessful exploration or development programs could have a material adverse impact on the Company's operations and financial condition.
+Exploration and development of mineral properties is capital intensive and unsuccessful exploration or development programs could have a material adverse impact on the Company's operations and financial condition.

 Operational hazards and risks

 The Company's operations will be subject to all of the hazards and risks normally encountered in the exploration and development of minerals.
 To the extent that the Company takes a property to production, the Company will be subject to all of the hazards and risks associated with the production of minerals.
 These risks include: